eliascodes/modload/README.md

 ##### Parameters
 ###### options
-Options object with exactly the same fields as for the `asArray` method, but with the following additional field:
+Options object with exactly the same fields as for the `asArray` method, but with the following additional fields:
 > ##### `isglobal`
 > ###### ( Boolean | default: false )
 > If true, the returned object will also be attached to the `global` object under the key specified by the `namespace` parameter